isomerpages/moe-ncps/pages/Staff Appreciation Day.md

 ---
 ## Ex-students Home Coming 2025

-The school will be opened to welcome ex-students to visit your teachers on **4 September, Thursday from 11.30 a.m. to 1 p.m**.
+The school will be open to welcome ex-students on** Thursday, 4 September, from 11:30 a.m. to 1:00 p.m**. at the canteen or foyer area.

-For students in secondary school, you are to be in your school uniform.
+* Ex-students currently in secondary school are to be in full school uniform.

-For others, please contact your teachers in advance before coming to school.
+* All other visitors are kindly requested to contact their teachers in advance before visiting.

 Do make an appointment by filling the [form](https://go.gov.sg/ncps-2025-home-coming) by **2 September, Tuesday**.